Amsterdam

 Where to stay: neighbourhoods and hotel types

-The Dam district (central square) hosts grander addresses: Sofitel Legend The Grand (15th-century former convent), Anantara Grand Hotel Krasnapolsky (historic palace facing the Royal Palace), Hotel TwentySeven (sixteen suites in the former Bank of the Netherlands headquarters).
-Here, architecture is monumental, volumes generous, buzz constant.
+The Dam neighbourhood (central square) hosts grander addresses: Sofitel Legend The Grand (15th-century former convent), Anantara Grand Hotel Krasnapolsky (historic palace facing the Royal Palace), Hotel TwentySeven (sixteen suites in the former Bank of the Netherlands headquarters).
+Here, the architecture is monumental, the volumes generous, the buzz constant.

 Grachtengordel (canals)Intimate, heritageCanal palaces, boutique hotelsFirst visit, romance

-Dam & CentreLively, monumentalHistoric palaces, large suitesMuseum proximity, shopping
+Dam & CentreLively, monumentalHistoric palaces, grand suitesMuseum proximity, shopping

 Amstel (riverside)Calm, fluvialBelle Époque palaces, terracesRestful stay, open views